rdoetjes/tuts/hacking_80s_90s/atf1_carphone/.source.txt

         cli
         rts

-// wait for 600ms and then turn off the frequency
+// wait for 600ms by checking to see if timer_600ms_lapsed is set to 1
 ms600_preeamble:
         lda timer_600ms_lapsed
         cmp #1
         bne ms600_preeamble

-        // 600ms clear preeamble send
-        lda #$0
-        jsr hz0
         rts

 // parse the number from the number_to_convert string